chef-boneyard/delivery-cluster/README.md

 Maintenance Tasks
-The following tasks should be used to maintain your cluster rake maintenance:clean_cache  # Clean the cache rake maintenance:upgrade      # Upgrade your infrastructure
+The following tasks should be used to maintain your cluster rake maintenance:clean_cache  # Clean the cache rake maintenance:update       # Update gem & cookbook dependencies rake maintenance:upgrade      # Upgrade Delivery

 Destroy Tasks
 The following tasks should be used to destroy you cluster